Finding a Future of Work Speaker

 These virtual keynote speakers talk about the importance of inclusion in the workplace, not only for engagement, but for other facets of the job such as leadership development, social justice, and crisis management.

 Employees who experience meaningfulness in their work are more likely to be engaged in their jobs, and therefore more likely to become high-performing.
-These speakers share their expertise on engaging employees and provide tools to create a high-performing culture:
+These culture and inclusivity speakers share their expertise on engaging employees and provide tools to create a high-performing culture:

 - Sarah Robb O’Hagan: Former CEO of Flywheel Sports, former global president of Gatorade, and former marketing director at Nike, Sarah is a legendary business leader who combines lessons learned from fitness to build an “extreme team” and improve business performance.